wekesa/codeship/README.md

 ## How to run the test locally

-To run the test locally:
+To run the test locally follow the following steps:

 1. Clone the repo in some local folder: `git clone https://github.com/tidoust/codeship.git`
 2. Install Composer if needed: `curl -sS https://getcomposer.org/installer | php`